voiceip/tinyphone/README.md

 #open tinyphone/tinyphone.sln in visual studio 2015 and compile it (you will need to compile the dependencies in lib/* folder)
 run tinyphone/Debug/tinyphone.exe
 ```

+## Issues & Contribution

+Found a issue and have a solution?
+Go ahead and create a pull request :) Incase you don't have a immediate solution but have an replicable issue please create an Issue with the details so that we can have a look at it.